alxers/book_of_proof/11_chapter.md

 .7.
 Define a relation R on Z as xRy if and only if 3x-5y is even.
 Prove R is an equivalence relation.
 Describe its equivalence classes.
+1) Proof that R is reflexive.
+3x-5x = -2x - even.
+2) Proof that R is symmetric.